RocketFarm/fanpower-android-package/README.md

         fanPowerView.initView(
             "your-tokenForJwtRequest",
-            arrayOf(0, 0), // replace with your list of prop IDs.
-Can be a list of a single ID.
             0, // your-publisherId
             "your-publisherToken",
             "your-shareUrl",
-            this
+            supportFragmentManager
         )
     }
 }
 ```
 tokenForJwtRequest, publisherToken, and publisherId should be supplied to you by FanPower.
 ShareUrl is a URL that users will share when they use the widget's share feature.
-It is also used to create the referral URL.
+It is also used to create the referral URL. supportFragmentManager is the FragmentManager of your activity that you need to provide.